Contribution reporting

 When processing refunds for departed employees, your system should:

-1. Identify departure refunds by looking for negative adjustments with explanatory notes
+1. Identify departure refunds by checking the adjustment flag and negative amounts

 2. Link the refund to the original contribution using the adjustment_for reference

-3. Apply the refund to the employer’s account rather than the departed employee
+3. Consider applying the refund to the employer’s account rather than the departed employee (depending on your platform’s refund policy)

 4. Maintain records of the departure date and refund for compliance and auditing